These pages do not apply outside Great Britain.

 The employer's lack of knowledge could also be relevant to any claim under the reasonable adjustment duty (above).

-As to non-legal issues of telling the employer about a stammer at the interview (preferably in a positive way), see BSA's employment leaflet for people who stammer (link to BSA website).
+As to non-legal issues of telling the employer about a stammer at the interview (preferably in a positive way), see BSA's guide: Job applications and interviews for people who stammer/ stutter.

 What if the employer asks about disability, and the job applicant answers the question falsely, and gets the job?
-(In practice, though, if an applicant who stammers is offered a job it will often - but not always - be evident by that stage that they have a stammer.)
+(In practice, though, if an applicant who stammers is offered a job it will often. but not always, be evident to the employer by that stage that they have a stammer.)

 Dismissal here may be unlawful under the Equality Act.